pantheon-systems/documentation/source/_docs/support.md

 ## Best Practices

-Keeping these tips in mind when opening a new support ticket or chat will help us more quickly resolve your issue:
+Keep these tips in mind when opening a new support ticket or chat, to help us more quickly resolve your issue:

- - **One ticket per issue**: Opening multiple tickets on the same issue will only impeded our ability to provide timely support.
+ - **One ticket per issue:** Opening multiple tickets on the same issue will only impeded our ability to provide timely support.
 When opening a chat conversation to follow up on a discussion from a ticket, please let us know about the ticket so we can read up on what's already been discussed and attempted.

- - **Replication Steps**: One of the first steps in troubleshooting is almost always to recreate the problem.
+ - **Replication Steps:** One of the first steps in troubleshooting is almost always to recreate the problem.
 Please provide us with the exact steps to replicate the issue.
 If we can't see it, we can't debug it.

- - **Specifics**: Ambiguity is the kryptonite of good support.
+ - **Specifics:** Ambiguity is the kryptonite of good support.
 When discussing an issue, give us timestamps, error messages (in full), screenshots, URLs, and any other specific information that can help to identify problems.

- - **Custom Access**: If your site uses nonstandard admin URLs, custom logins, etc, please let us know.
+ - **Custom Access:** If your site uses nonstandard admin URLs, custom logins, etc, please let us know.

- - **Clarification**: We're all only human.
+ - **Clarification:** We're all only human.
 We always try our best to understand the situation, but we may not always get it right the first time.
 At the same time, our explanations or solutions might not always make sense to you.
 Don't be afraid to correct us, or to ask for clarification if we don't seem to understand the issue.

 ## Real Time Chat Support
 Start a chat with our Support Team to ask questions or request assistance on issues within our [scope of support](#scope-of-support).
 This support feature is available to all users and sites across all plans, including Sandbox.